Olivia5k/doge/README.md

 If you don't want to do that for whatever reason, there is a proper `setup.py` included, so `python setup.py install` should be just fine for that.

+Note that if you are one of the unlucky doges to still run a Python that does not have argparse (<=Python2.6) you will have to install argparse manually from pypi. so old, very update need.

 Then, just add a call to `doge` at the bottom of your shell rc file.

 ## Notes